lupyuen/lupyuen.github.io/src/lvgl.md

 -   [__"Zig vs Bit Fields"__](https://lupyuen.github.io/articles/lvgl#zig-vs-bit-fields)

-We found a crude workaround: Handle these structs in C (instead of Zig)
+We found a crude workaround: Handle these structs in C and pass the __Struct Pointers__ to Zig...

 -   [__"Fix Opaque Type"__](https://lupyuen.github.io/articles/lvgl#fix-opaque-types)

-But this might become a showstopper as we work with more advanced LVGL Widgets.
+But this might become a showstopper as we work with __advanced LVGL Widgets__.

 I'll do more experiments with LVGL on Zig and report the outcome.

 # What's Next

-I hope this article has inspired you to create LVGL apps in Zig!
+I hope this article has inspired you to create LVGL Apps in Zig!

+(But if you would like to wait for Zig 1.0...
+That's OK too!)

 Check out my earlier work on Zig, NuttX and LoRaWAN...